 Pink is a versatile color that can soothe or excite, depending on the chosen shade.
 Although most adults won’t use pink as the main color in their bedroom, it’s a terrific accent color that works well with just about every other hue.
-For proof, check out the bedrooms featured here – each makes powerful use of pink, yet isn’t a bit juvenile or “girlie.”Continue to 2 of 9 below.
+For proof, check out the bedrooms featured here – each makes powerful use of pink, yet isn’t a bit juvenile or “girlie.”

 From the softest pastel to the brightest bubblegum, pink bedroom walls reflect a flattering glow that makes every skin tone look just a little bit healthier and prettier.
 If you choose a strong rosy pink like the one shown here, keep it confined to just one wall to avoid a juvenile look.
-Paler tints of pink work on all four walls.Continue to 3 of 9 below.
+Paler tints of pink work on all four walls.Continue to 2 of 8 below.

 Want to add instant impact?
 Spread your bed with a brightly colored duvet cover or comforter that mixes several cheery shades of pink.
-Stick with a simple, classic pattern like wide stripes or color blocking for a sophisticated look; florals or toile-influenced patterns for a more feminine style; or contemporary geometrics for a bit of excitement.Continue to 5 of 9 below.
+Stick with a simple, classic pattern like wide stripes or color blocking for a sophisticated look; florals or toile-influenced patterns for a more feminine style; or contemporary geometrics for a bit of excitement.Continue to 4 of 8 below.

 Pink plays surprisingly well with other colors, as shown by the bedroom here.
 The bright green and blue are cool and comfortable, but it’s the splash of pink that wakes the room up.
-A pink headboard – palest blush to brightest magenta – is an easy way to shake up just about any color scheme from cool blues to neutral browns or grays to warm peach or gold.Continue to 6 of 9 below.
+A pink headboard – palest blush to brightest magenta – is an easy way to shake up just about any color scheme from cool blues to neutral browns or grays to warm peach or gold.Continue to 5 of 8 below.

 Pink Throw Pillows

 If your budget is small, but you want to give your bedroom a mini-makeover, nothing is easier than tossing a throw pillow or two onto the bed.
 And if that throw pillow is bright pink, it will bring an otherwise neutral bedroom to life.
-This room shows off a pink bolster, but you could achieve the same effect with a pair of square or rectangular pillows, or matching shams.Continue to 8 of 9 below.
+This room shows off a pink bolster, but you could achieve the same effect with a pair of square or rectangular pillows, or matching shams.Continue to 7 of 8 below.

 Pink Pendant Lights